 Because there is evidence that butterflies existed millions of years ago, it’s no surprise that ancient civilizations, like the Chinese and Egyptians, have ancient art pieces depicting butterflies in nature.

 Today, butterflies have a more positive symbolism in Japanese culture.
 Its metamorphosis carries the meaning of transformation and becoming a new person.
-A butterfly tattoo design would also mean good luck, health and prosperity.
+A butterfly tattoo design would also mean good luck, health, and prosperity.

 Greek and Roman Superstition

-Other Beliefs About Butterflies
+Other Beliefs About Butterfly Tattoos

 - In many cultures, butterflies symbolize rebirth and transformation.